Snus: Health risks

-Various national and international health organizations stated that using snus is addictive, represents a health risk, has no safe level use, and is not a safe substitute for smoking.
-Using snus can cause a number of adverse health effects such as esophageal cancer, pancreatic cancer, stomach cancer, colorectal cancer, cardiovascular disease and stroke.
-Snus can also cause adverse reproductive effects including stillbirth, premature birth, low birth weight.
+A pooled analysis of Swedish never-smoking men also reported that current snus use was associated with increased all-cause and cardiovascular mortality.
+Snus has been associated with adverse reproductive effects including stillbirth, premature birth, and low birth weight.
 Nicotine in snus products that are used during pregnancy can affect how a baby's brain develops in the womb.

+Despite its addictive nature, nicotine in snus is not considered as harmful as the toxic byproducts of tobacco smoke.
+Cigarette smoking, which delivers nicotine by burning tobacco and inhaling smoke, is a leading preventable cause of disease and death.
+Most smoking-related harm is attributed to toxic chemicals in tobacco smoke, rather than to nicotine itself.
 Quitting snus use is as challenging as smoking cessation.
 There is no scientific evidence that using snus can help a person quit smoking, although widespread snus-usage is correlated with lower rates of smoking.